See What Users Actually Do Inside Your Product

 Your dashboard says 1200 monthly active users.

-That number tells you almost nothing about when is actually happening.
-Track Sessions, active users, bounce rates, and page-level performance - all in one dashboard.
+That number tells you almost nothing about what is actually happening.
+Track sessions, active users, bounce rates, and page-level performanceall in one dashboard.

 START YOUR FREE TRIAL